 In lending, we believe we are a leading capital provider to SMBs based on our loan volume.
-We originate loans through a variety of sourcing channels and, through a disciplined underwriting process, seek to achieve attractive risk-weighted returns.
-Our multi-faceted relationships with certain borrowers allow us to closely monitor their credit profile and take an active role in managing our investment.
-Further, our lending capabilities coupled with the broad outsourced business solutions of our controlled portfolio companies create attractive cross-selling opportunities within our client base.
+We originate loans through a variety of sourcing channels and through a disciplined underwriting process, and seek to achieve attractive risk-weighted returns.
+Our multi-faceted relationships with certain borrowers allow us to closely monitor their credit profile and take an active role in managing our investments.
+Further, our lending capabilities, coupled with the broad outsourced business solutions of our controlled portfolio companies, create attractive cross-selling opportunities within our client base.
 We believe our business model creates powerful network effects which will help drive growth and operating leverage in our business.
-In addition, our

-SBA loans are structured so that the government guaranteed portion can be rapidly sold, which, based on our historic ability to securitize the unguaranteed portions and assuming the continuation of current market conditions, allows us to quickly recover our principal and earn excess capital on each loan, usually in less than a year.
-We may in the future determine to retain the government guaranteed or unguaranteed portions of loans pending deployment of excess capital.
-From 2012 through December 31, 2016, we have consistently been the largest non-bank SBA 7(a)lender and currently are the seventh largest SBA 7(a) lender in the U.S. based on dollar lending volume.
+In addition, our SBA 7(a) loans originated by NSBF are structured so that the government guaranteed portion can be rapidly sold, which, based on our historic ability to securitize the unguaranteed portions and assuming the continuation of current market conditions, allows us to quickly recover our principal and earn excess capital on each SBA 7(a) loan, usually in less than a year.
+We may in the future determine to retain the government guaranteed or unguaranteed portions of SBA 7(a) loans pending deployment of excess capital.
+From 2012 through December 31, 2017, NSBF has consistently been the largest non-bank SBA 7(a) lender and currently is the sixth largest SBA 7(a) lender in the U.S. based on dollar lending volume.

-Our proprietary and patented technology platform, The Newtek Advantage®, which we make available to our controlled portfolio companies enables them to provide clients with a real-time management solution that organizes all of a business' critical transaction and economic, eCommerce and website traffic data on a smartphone, tablet, laptop or personal computer.
+Our proprietary technology platform, The Newtek Advantage, which we make available to our controlled portfolio companies enables them to provide clients with a real-time management solution that organizes all of a business' critical transaction and economic, eCommerce and website traffic data on a smartphone, tablet, laptop or personal computer.
 This technology provides critical consumer and marketing intelligence, including data mining, and provides a range of differentiated solutions and analytical tools that may be easily customized and integrated within their clients' existing business processes.
 It also provides clients with seamless connectivity to a payment and managed technology infrastructure that is secure, fully compliant and regularly updated with the latest capabilities, services and functionalities.
 The platform is scalable to facilitate growth and meet the needs of new clients and consists solely of cloud-based offerings.

-Newtek and its controlled portfolio companies all use NewTracker®, our patented and proprietary technology for receiving, processing and monitoring prospective customers.
-This enables Newtek and its portfolio companies to acquire SMB customers in a cost effective manner as it is all accomplished by skilled staff using state of the art technology without the need for high cost sales staff or applications processors.
-It also permits our referral partners to have a real time window into the back office processing of their referrals given.
+Newtek and its controlled portfolio companies use NewTracker®, our patented and proprietary technology for receiving, processing and monitoring prospective customers.
+This enables Newtek and its controlled portfolio companies to acquire SMB customers in a cost effective manner as it is all accomplished by skilled staff using state of the art technology without the need for high cost sales staff or applications processors.
+It also permits our referral partners to have a real time window into the back office processing of the referrals they give.
 The software automatically pre-populates any necessary forms or applications so the processing is efficient and also cost effective.
 Finally, it also identifies opportunities for the cross-sale of other Newtek branded products or services.

-Small Business Finance Platform
+Business Finance Platform